Fees & Affordability

 - Register your son/daughter for a place at Merchant Taylors’ Schools.

-- The Closing date for applications for a Year 7 place for September 2020 is 25th October 2019.
+- The Closing Date for applications for a Year 7 place for September 2020 is 25th October 2019.

 - Complete the confidential means-testing Bursary application form we send you.
 To be considered for assistance, gross income from all sources must be £60,000 or less per year

-- Following the Year 7 Entrance Exam and interview process, or Sixth Form interview, you will be notified if your application for financial assistance has been successful.
+- Following the Year 7 Entrance Assessment and interview process, or Sixth Form interview, you will be notified if your application for financial assistance has been successful.
 The next stage of the process is a home visit and independent financial review which will then result in a recommendation to the School on whether you meet the financial criteria for award and the level of Bursary which should be offered.

 - The final stage of the process involves the review of each recommendation/report by a sub- Committee of the School’s Board called the ‘Fees and Agreements Group’.